-At its core, the Quality Mark for Youth Work in Wales helps groups and organisations identify, articulate and celebrate their work with young people.
-Quality Mark assessors play a vital role in this.
+Quality Mark assessors play a vital role in helping groups and organisations identify, articulate and celebrate their work with young people.

 What does a Quality Mark assessor do?

 As a Quality Mark assessor, you’ll be part of a team that externally verifies the quality of youth work practice.